DJEyerman/Technical-Writing-Samples/README.md

     after the COVID-19 pandemic and to fulfill an audit requirement.
 The senior management was very impressed at the speed of which the document was created and its content.

-## TECH-B01-OperationalArchitectures
+## TECH-B01-Operational Architectures
-    Presentation from the IBM Digital Experince 2015 conference.
+    Presentation from the IBM Digital Experience 2015 conference.
 The presentation will help you understand and implement the many facets of operational considerations and best practices when deploying or upgrading WebSphere Portal and Web Content Manager in an enterprise.
 It covers the best and many ways to integrate WebSphere Portal